mbajoria1/LearningJava/01.CompletableFuture/CompletableFuture.md

 ### Java Future exception

-When there is an exception in execution of a concurrent process, the exception is wrapped inside ExecutionException object. future.isDone() - returns true when future task is complete. future.cancel(true) - is used to cancel a task which hasn't yet completed.
-If a future task has already completed, executing cancel() will not do anything as there is nothing to cancel.
+When there is an exception in execution of a concurrent process, the exception is wrapped inside ExecutionException object. future.isDone() - returns true when future task is completed or it blows up(throws an exception) or if the future has been cancelled. future.cancel(true) - is used to cancel a task which hasn't yet completed.
+If a future task has already completed, executing cancel() will not do anything as there is nothing to cancel, it will simply be ignored. future.cancel(false) doesn't do anything.

 ### Future of Java Future